The Man Who Planted Trees

-The Man Who Planted Trees (French title: L'homme qui plantait des arbres), also known as The Story of Elzéard Bouffier, is an allegorical tale by French author Jean Giono, published in 1953.
+The Man Who Planted Trees (French title: L'homme qui plantait des arbres) is an allegorical tale by French author Jean Giono, published in 1953.
 It tells the story of one shepherd's long and successful singlehanded effort to re-forest a desolate valley in the foothills of the Alps, near Provence, throughout the first half of the 20th century.
 It was written in French, and first published in English.
 The story has become known worldwide and is seen as an inspiration for ecological regeneration brought about by man.

-In 1988, Frédéric Back won an Academy Award for the animated short film The Man Who Planted Trees (L'homme qui plantait des arbres).
-The film was published in two versions, French and English, and narrated respectively by actors Philippe Noiret and Christopher Plummer.
+In 1988, Frédéric Back won an Academy Award for the animated short film The Man Who Planted Trees.